Loopnetic/Official_Remote_Sensing_Mamba/README.md

 All hyperparameters for model training and inference are located in the `utils/path_hyperparameter.py` file, with corresponding comments for explanation.

+In `utils/data_loading`, you will need to modify the `grayscale_label_preprocess` function in order to map pixel values to a class number.
+TODO: make this optional

 ### Training and Inference of Semantic Segmentation Model

 Firstly, navigate to the semantic segmentation folder by running the following command in the command line: